 - Describe and read everything on your slide.
 This will help people who are blind or have limited vision understand what is on the slide.

 - Using PowerPoint or Google Slides, you can turn on live transcriptions to create captioning of your spoken word.
 Live transcriptions of your words help accommodate individuals in the audience who may be deaf or hard of hearing.
+(Please note, if you’re recording using Zoom – the live transcript is not saved in the recording.)

 Present with Others?